-- (a) Individual Radio IDs: - 1.
-Assigned by the department hiring manager upon employment as a department dispatcher, campus safety patrol officer, or other operations personnel and are permanent. - i.
-"100" Units Individual Administrators - ii.
-"200" Units Individual Sergeants - iii.
-"300" Units Individual Officers - iv.
-"500" Units Individual Dispatchers - (b) Contract Security Personnel: - 1.
+- (a) Individual Radio IDs: - Assigned by the department hiring manager upon employment as a department dispatcher, campus safety patrol officer, or other operations personnel and are permanent. - (a) "100" Units Individual Administrators - (b) "200" Units Individual Sergeants - (c) "300" Units Individual Officers - (d) "500" Units Individual Dispatchers - (e) "600" Units Individual On-Call Officers - (b) Contract Security Personnel: - 1.
 If issued a department radio, Contract Security personnel will communicate using their agency name, and the location they are transmitting from (for example: "Control, this is CSC at Dom's").
-This will help identify contracted guards in specific areas, such as special events. - 2.
+This will help identify contracted quards in specific areas, such as special events. - 2.
 KGI contracts their security guards independently from Campus Safety.
 Dispatch will continue to refer to these security officers as "600" Units or KGI until further notice. - (c) Special Detail Personnel ("400" Units): - 1.
 This designation is reserved for high-level incidents or events. - i.
 This can include EOC personnel during an activation; - ii.
 This can also include non-Campus Security employees of the TCCS, or one or more of the colleges temporarily assigned to our department, such as for dignitary detail assignments.